natalieagus/50005-2023/_ns_labs/lab3_3-wireshark.md

 ## Install Wireshark

 Wireshark is a network protocol analyzer.
 Install wireshark from its [official homepage here](https://www.wireshark.org/download.html).
-If your system doesn't support GUI, you can install [tshark](https://tshark.dev/setup/install/) and [termshark](https://termshark.io) instead.

 If you use Ubuntu (GUI enabled), run the following commands in install wireshark.
 You can then run wireshark with `wireshark`.